 There are many hosting services to choose from.
 And if you ask five bloggers which is the best, you’ll get five different answers.
 I’ve used several hosting services over the past four years.
-Of these, Hosting Sesame is my top pick.
+Of these, BlueHost is my top pick.
 It’s inexpensive, reliable, and the telephone support is top notch.
-It also has a hosting package specifically designed for WordPress blogs.
+It also happens to be the hosting service I started with back in 2007.

 Since we are building a WordPress blog, the starting point is the WordPress hosting package.
-At Hosting Sesame, the option screen looks like this:
+At Blue Host, the option screen looks like this:

-My suggestion is to go with the Deluxe Plan for 12 months or longer.
-The cost comes out to about $7 a month, which is hard to beat.
+At just $4.95 a month, Bluehost is hard to beat.
 Once you complete your purchase and sign in to your account, you’ll see a list of the items you’ve purchased (which at a minimum needs to be the domain and hosting).
-To get starting, find the hosting you purchased and click the Launch button, which looks like this:

 How to Install WordPress on BlueHost